Do Expats Pay State Taxes? (With Video) – Updated 2020

 By Vincenzo Villamena, CPA

 You would think that moving away from the United States lets you off the hook from filing US state taxes.
-But unfortunately, some US states require expats to pay state taxes.
+But unfortunately, some US states require that expats pay state taxes.

 It is a common misconception that you only file state taxes if you live there.
 This inaccurate belief can have costly repercussions.